Nasdanika/core/common/engineering/features/execution-model.md

-This page explains the Nasdanika execution model, which is used by a number of Nasdanika products and modules [Exec](../../../exec/index.html).
+This page explains the Nasdanika execution model, which is used by a number of Nasdanika products and modules, e.g. [Exec](../../../exec/index.html).

 The execution process consists of the following steps: